wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;A man like you should set an example.

 **M:**&ensp;Are you ready to follow my example?
-I am dead to the world, I want nothing, not even to live.
+I am dead to the world: I want nothing, not even to live.
 Be as I am, do as I do.
-You are judging me by my clothes and food; while I only look at your motives; if you believe yourself to be the body and the mind and act on it you are guilty of the greatest cruelty — cruelty to your own real beïng.
-Compared to it all other cruelties do not count.
+You are judging me by my clothes and food, while I only look at your motives.
+If you believe yourself to be the body and the mind and act on it you are guilty of the greatest cruelty — cruelty to your own real beïng.
+Compared to it, all other cruelties do not count.

 **Q:**&ensp;You are taking refuge in the claim that you are not the body.
 But you are in control of the body and responsible for all it does.
 To allow the body full autonomy would be imbecility, madness!